heistp/l4s-tests/README.tpl.md

 more severe as the rate reductions get larger.
 See *Figure 12* and *Figure 13* below for what happens to TCP Prague flows when reduced from 50Mbps to 5Mbps and 1Mbps, respectively.
-These larger reductions may be encountered, for example, as wireless devices with fq_codel in the driver change rates in areas of intermittent AP coverage.
+These larger reductions may be encountered, for example, as wireless devices with fq_codel built into the driver change rates in areas of intermittent AP coverage.

 $(plot_inline "Rate Reduction for Prague with fq_codel, 50 -> 5Mbit at 80ms" "l4s-s2-codel-rate-step" "ns-clean-prague-fq_codel-50Mbit-5mbit-80ms_tcp_delivery_with_rtt.svg")